The answer, my friend, is blowin' in the Tailwind

 The large scale web project me and my colleagues had been working on for almost three years began to come to an end.
 We realised that another way of writing CSS would have been more convenient.
 We had lots of unused CSS, mixed naming conventions and huge amounts of custom CSS to maintain - Tailwind CSS was mentioned once again.

 As I began to develop this portfolio during spring/early summer 2020, I decided to give Tailwind an honest try.
 Tailwind felt odd and “wrong” in the beginning.
 My HTML felt bloated compared to the BEM classes I had used before.
 After a while though, I realised how smooth my workflow was.
 I only moved between my HTML and my Tailwind config file, occasionally writing a few lines of CSS that Tailwind didn’t already have classes for.

-Another advantage is the integration with Purge CSS, which removes all unused CSS, since one huge performance challenge with CSS is taken care of right away.
+Another huge advantage is that Tailwind comes with Purge CSS, it removes all unused CSS - a huge performance challenge with CSS is taken care of right away.